vishalarun7/RISC-V-Team17/README.md

 ```

-## Implementation

-Transitioning from single-cycle to pipelined introduces various significant changes to the design structure.
-There are many new modules and concepts in the pipelined version.

-# 1. Pipeline Registers
-- Pipeline registers separate each stage of the pipeline.
-- They hold all relevant instruction data, including control signals, for processing in the next stage.
-- Updated on every negative clock edge with new subsequent instruction information.

-# 2. New Control Unit Signals
-- **Branch Flag:**
-  - Carried to the execute stage for branch evaluation.
-- **Jump Flag:**
-  - Controls JAL and JALR instructions in the execute stage.

-# 3. Branch Logic Module
-- Branch evaluation is deferred to the execute stage to utilize ALU flags, introducing a delay compared to single-cycle processing.
-- Determines branch conditions using:
-  1. ALU flags
-  2. Branch signals
-  3. Jump signals

-# 4. Hazard Detection Unit
-- Resolves data hazards by forwarding data from the memory or write-back stages to the execute stage.
-- Uses new wires from the decode stage carrying operand addresses to compare against destination registers in later stages.
-- Includes forwarding multiplexers to select the appropriate forwarding data source.

-# 5. Flushing Mechanism
-- Clears the decode pipeline register to remove incorrect instructions if a branch is taken.
-- Activates when the branch logic module determines a jump is executing.

-## Testing

---

-## Data Memory Cache

-Cache memory in RISC-V employs direct-mapped, set-associative, or fully associative mapping to determine data placement, in this implementation we utilise 2-way set associative cache.
-Tags and valid bits identify cached data, while replacement policies like LRU handle evictions.
-Write policies such as write-through and write-back manage consistency between cache and memory.
-These techniques ensure efficient data access, reducing latency and leveraging locality principles for optimised performance.

-## File Structure
+### Implementation Details

+#### 1. Pipeline Registers

+- Separate each pipeline stage (F–D, D–E, E–M, M–W).
+- Latch instruction data and derived control signals for the next stage.
+- Typically updated on the active clock edge (e.g. negative edge in this design).

+#### 2. Extended Control Signals

+- **Branch flag**: carried into the execute stage for branch condition evaluation.
+- **Jump flag**: controls `jal` and `jalr` behaviour in the execute stage.

+#### 3. Branch Logic

+- Branch decision moved to the execute stage to reuse ALU comparison results.
+- Consumes:
+  - ALU flags
+  - Branch control signals
+  - Jump control signals
+- Introduces a control hazard penalty on taken branches.

+#### 4. Hazard Detection / Forwarding

+- Detects data hazards by comparing source register addresses from decode with destination registers in later stages.
+- Forwards results from memory or writeback back to execute through multiplexers.
+- Minimises stalls while preserving correctness.

+#### 5. Flushing

+- On a taken branch or jump, clears the decode pipeline register.
+- Prevents wrong-path instructions from committing.

+### Testing

+Testing follows the same `tb` infrastructure and `doit.sh` flow as in the single-cycle design, with additional checks for correctness under hazards and branches.

+---

+## Cache

+### Overview

+The cached implementation introduces a data memory hierarchy on top of the single-cycle core.
+It uses a two-way set-associative, write-back cache to reduce effective memory latency by exploiting spatial and temporal locality.

+### Design Notes

+- Organisation: 2-way set-associative data cache.
+- Each line stores:
+  - Tag
+  - Valid bit
+  - Dirty bit (for write-back)
+- Replacement: LRU-based policy between the two ways.
+- Write policy: write-back with write-allocate on misses.

+### File Structure

 ```
 .